fachryafrz/wavvy/README.md

 Are you a music enthusiast or looking for a platform to discover new sounds?
 Look no further!
 I'm excited to share with you my brand new website: Ryth! 🎤🎶

+Ryth is your ultimate destination for exploring music.
+Whether you're into the latest chart-toppers or underground tracks, we've got you covered.

+No more switching between apps for your music needs!
+With Ryth, not only can you enjoy our website, but we also offer to install the app for all your devices! 📱

 Here's what you can expect from Ryth:

 ### 🎵 Extensive Music Library: